sebastiancarlos/cl-yasboi/README.md

 ### Configuring ASDF to Find Your Project

 Now, you need to ensure that ASDF (and by extension, Quicklisp) can find this project.
-For that, you need to move it somewhere such as the following default locations:
+For that, you need to move it somewhere like the following default locations:

 ```bash